Greece Moments Greece Moments

 #8 Fishing village of Damouchari

-The small fishing village of Damouchari looks like a film set and in fact it became famous in 2008 through the filming of the Movie Mamma Mia!.
-The romantic coastal town with its idyllic natural harbour and winding alleys is a real highlight on the Pelion Peninsula.
+The small fishing village of Damouchari looks like a film set — and in fact it became famous in 2008 through the filming of the movie Mamma Mia!.
+The romantic coastal village with its idyllic natural harbour and winding alleys is a real highlight on the Pelion Peninsula.

 Damouchari Pilion Griechenland